 Detecting Hot Spots to quickly find potential risk areas.

-Saving and Opening Coverage Snapshot to return to the analyzed results later or to share the results.
+Save and Open Coverage Snapshot to return to the analyzed results later or to share the results.

 Viewing Coverage of Unit Tests to recalculate the total coverage.

 Match Coverage Snapshot with Project Structure that makes navigation within a snapshot more comfortable.